-James Anderson Winn, professor of English at Boston University and the author of Queen Anne: Patroness of Arts, shares facts about Queen Anne, the last of the Stuart monarchs…
+James Anderson Winn, professor of English at Boston University and the author of Queen Anne: Patroness of Arts, explores the life and reign of Queen Anne…

 Born: 6 February 1665

 Died: 1 August 1714

 Family: The daughter of James, Duke of York (later James II) and Anne Hyde

 Successor: Georg Ludwig, Elector of Hanover, who ruled as George I

 Remembered for: Achieving the Union of England and Scotland and bringing the War of the Spanish Succession to a conclusion

 Anne as a princess